 We understand how important it is to keep your personal data safe and secure and we take this very seriously.
 We have taken steps to make sure your personal data is looked after in the best possible way and we review this regularly.

-Please read this privacy notice (‘Privacy Notice’) carefully, as it contains important information about how we use the personal data we collect, store and process on your behalf.
+Please read this privacy notice (‘Privacy Notice’) carefully, as it contains important information about who we are, your rights and how we use the personal data we collect, store and process on your behalf.

 Who we are